 My best friend is black.
 I asked her.
 She prefers to be called “black.”

 “I am not African,” she said.
 “I can’t trace any roots back to Africa.
 I’m an American.
 And I’m black.”
 She also believes that by calling herself an “African American” offends those living in Africa.
 I checked.
 Africans are quite offended at the term “African American.”

 My cousin is black.
 She was a black child adopted into an all-white family.
 It is amazing to see how her “black heritage” still came out without any influence, by the way.
-I was raised with and around an ethnically diverse group in an all-white republican/Christian town.
+I was raised with and around an ethnically starved group in an all-white republican/Christian town.
 We were the one traffic-line town with eight churches and the Amish.
 But I went beyond my town.
 I ADORE culture and ethnicity.
 One of my good friends who always makes me laugh, is a big black man whose favorite joke is to look at a white man and ask, “It’s because I’m black isn’t it?”
 I can not begin to explain the sheer HORROR on white man’s face when he said this.
 He would proceed to laugh, tap our arm, and add, “I’m just messing with you.”